LukaszPasich/Anaconda-MAA-MS1/README.md

 The martial art of Brazilian Jiu-Jitsu - one of the staples of the academy - is in essence the skill of grappling, holding and taking down the opponent to then force them into submission via joint lock or chokehold.
 This very much resembles the actions of a constrictor snake and one of the submissions in BJJ is even called an _Anaconda Choke_.
-As grappling has become one of the key weapons in Mixed Martial Artist's arsenal, Brazilian Jiu-Jitsu became near synonymous with MMA and that's why I thought it was a good name for the Martial Arts Academy.
+As grappling has become one of the key weapons in Mixed Martial Artist's arsenal, Brazilian Jiu-Jitsu became near synonymous with MMA and that's why I thought it was a good name for this Martial Arts Academy.

 #### Logo
 With the logo I was trying to emulate the classic idea of the Martial Arts Club badge which seems to have always evolved around some related image or an Asian symbol enclosed in a circle (or lately popular octagon), with the club name and all the necessary text wrapped around that circle.